liushuping/blog/2014/javascript-this-is-function-execution-context.md

 In above code, object `obj` is a new instance of  `MyObj`, so `obj` has a property named `name` with value `"MyObj"`.
 However, if we don't use `new` operator but just directly call function like `var x = MyObj();`.
 As a result, we get `undefined` for x because function `MyObj` has no return.
 Even worse is that it also has side effects: it generates a `name` property on `window` or `global` object!
 So naming convention is important, if a function is declared in Pascal naming it is pretended to be used as a class rather than a plain function!

 ##`this` can be changed in different run time
-There will be no confuse if `this` constantly refers to the same object.
+There will be no confusion if `this` constantly refers to the same object.
 Unfortunately it is not, the above `MyObj` example has already demonstrated this.

 Actually there are a lot other examples showing that `this` could refer to different objects in different conditions.
 For example, the `foo` function is defined on object `obj1`, so the `this` keyword refers to `obj1`.
 But later on I assigned the `foo` function to object `obj2` then the `this` keyword in `foo` (the one which belongs to `obj2`) will refer to `obj2`
 ```javascript